|Visit the Wade Center's YouTube page for more video recordings of past events.|

 Pilgrim's Regress was the first book C.S.
 Lewis wrote after he became a Christian, and was his initial attempt to explain his own conversion to belief in God as well as the experience he termed “Joy.”

-Dr. Douglas Hedley spoke on Image and Imagination in C.S.
+Dr. Hedley discusses Image and Imagination in C.S.
 Lewis’s Till We Have Faces with particular interest in the nineteenth-century Romantic sources behind Lewis’s work.

-Christine Fletcher examines Lewis and Sayers' writing during the WWII Era as a model for Christian Engagement.
+Fletcher examines Lewis and Sayers's writing during the WWII Era as a model for Christian Engagement.

 March 19, 2013, WETN radio interview: McGrath Interview with Greg Wheatley